 - Loss of breast tissue: Elevated testosterone levels lead to a reduction in breast tissue, as anabolic steroids alter the body’s natural balance of hormones.
 This change is partially reversed, but some women experience permanent breast tissue reduction, depending on the duration and dosage of steroid use.

 - Menstrual irregularities: Steroid addiction disrupts the hormonal balance that regulates menstruation, leading to irregular or missed periods.
-This disruption may take months or even years to normalize after discontinuing steroid use, with some women experiencing persistent reproductive health issues.
+This disruption takes months or even years to normalize after discontinuing steroid use, with some women experiencing persistent reproductive health issues.

 - Severe acne: Increased testosterone levels contribute to acne, especially on the back, chest, and face.
 Acne from steroid use leads to scarring and persists even after stopping steroid use, requiring extensive dermatological treatment to manage.